Pine64: Tablets

 In May 2020, Pine64 announced the PineTab tablet, with an optional detachable backlit keyboard.
 It is a 10" tablet based on the same technology as the PinePhone, but without the modem and kill switches of that model.
 In August 2021, the company announced the PineNote.
-The PineNote is a 10" tablet with a Rockchip RK3566 and 4GB RAM, the same configuration used for the new Quartz64 SBCs.
+The PineNote is a 10" tablet with a Rockchip RK3566 and 4 GiB RAM, the same configuration used for the new Quartz64 SBCs.
 The tablet features a 227 DPI touchscreen Eink display panel that also includes a Wacom digitizer layer for stylus support.
 In December 2022, Pine64 announced the PineTab 2, intended to be a successor to the original PineTab, which was heavily impacted by shipping delays and component shortages.

 Wearables

 In 2019, Pine64 announced that it was working on a smartwatch.
 Only being available for developers initially, Pine64 released the PineTime in 2021, aimed at the consumer market.
-The PineTime has a resolution of 240x240 with 65,000 colors, using an OLED display.
-The device features 64KB of RAM, 512KB of flash storage, and 4MB of additional flash storage with Bluetooth 5.0 Low Energy for connectivity.
-The watch is powered by the Nordic Semiconductor nRF52832 SoC, with a 64MHz ARM Cortex-M4F processor.
+The PineTime display has a resolution of 240x240 with 65,536 colors.
+The device features 64 KiB of RAM, 512 KiB of flash storage, and 4 MiB of additional flash storage with Bluetooth 5.0 Low Energy for connectivity.
+The watch is powered by the Nordic Semiconductor nRF52832 SoC, with a 64 MHz ARM Cortex-M4F processor.
+The device was well received for its low cost to feature ratio.
 In early 2022, the company announced that it was working on a set of wireless earbuds.
-Pine64 later revealed the PineBuds, true wireless earbuds intended to run user-flashable firmware.
+Pine64 later revealed the PineBuds, true wireless earbuds intended to run open-source firmware.

+Soldering irons

+The Pinecil is an open-source soldering iron released by Pine64.
+It features a RISC-V based CPU made by SiFive, 132KB of SRAM, 192KB of internal storage and runs a custom open-source firmware named "IronOS".
+The Pinecil accepts a DC barrel connector as well as USB-C PD as a source of power.
+It accepts up to 88W officially but can accept up to 128W by using EPR and compatible cables.

+Version 2 of the Pinecil launched on Aug 2, 2022, improving much of the first iterations flaws.
+It increased performance and heating speed by reducing the resistance of the soldering tip from 8 ohms to 6.2 ohms.
+It also changed the CPU to one manufactured by Chinese company Bouffalo Lab.